CleverPet/hackerpet-games/README.md

 # hackerpet games repository

-Try them out with your dog or cat, suggest modifications, and
+Install games to try out with your dog or cat, suggest modifications to games, and share new games you've made yourself!

 ### The Standard Curriculum to Teach your Player (dog, cat, pig, ...) to Use CleverPet
    These games are developed to get your player accustomed with the CleverPet Hub's